-This article will look at what the beam width of a racket is and at the pro and cons of using a frame with thick or thin width.
+This article will look at what the beam width of a racket is and at the pros and cons of using a frame with a thick or thin beam width.

 The beam width of a racket refers to the thickness of the frame at three different points: Head, Side, and Throat.

 They generally range from 18mm to 28mm with widths under 23mm considered thin and widths over 23mm considered thick.

 Below I will look at the pros and cons of thick and thin beam rackets so that you can get a better idea as to which may suit your game better.

 Pros and Cons of Thick Beams

 The main pro is that it is easier to generate power on your shots, which makes them ideal for beginner to intermediate players.